Kumail2004/F28WP-Lab1/README.md

-# F28WP-Lab1
+# F28WP-lab1

-Hello i am kumail this is my first repository!!!
+This is a read me file